Erin M. Urban | Executive Director

 Dawn Daniels is the Director of Programs at the Noble Maritime Collection.
 She holds a degree in Arts Education from Empire State College, SUNY, and has twenty years experience in museum administration, developing school programs, adult tours, and concerts.
 She served as the museum’s Director of Programs from 2005-2008 and returned in 2013.
 She wrote its education programs Annie’s Journey to America, and Kate's Home in the Harbor.
 An accomplished Irish step dance teacher and choreographer, she uses her performing arts background to enhance our education programs, which teach students about maritime history and New York Harbor.

 Megan Beck | Curator

 Megan Beck began working at the Noble Maritime Collection in 2013.
-She holds the Bachelor’s Degree in International Relations, with a focus on cultural anthropology, from Boston University and is pursuing the Master’s Degree in Library and Information Science from Pratt Institute.
+She holds the Master's Degree in Library and Information Science from Pratt Institute and the Bachelor’s Degree in International Relations, with a focus on cultural anthropology, from Boston University.
 She researched and assisted with the development of two of the museum’s most recent exhibitions, Daily Life at Sailors’ Snug Harbor and Robbins Reef Lighthouse: A Home in the Harbor, and she oversees all curatorial and archival projects.

 Nick Dowen | Weekend Manager